pushlabsco/video-background-pro-docs/methods.md

+---
+title: Using Methods
+description: How to call methods in Video Background Pro
+---

 # Using Methods

 Methods allow you to execute certain actions on your video background instance.
 Current methods provide the ability to play, pause, mute, unmute, and resize a video background.